Go Back

 anycolourcar.com

 anycolourcar Limited is registered in England and Wales under company number: 12573459.
-Registered office: Genn Lane, Barnsley, S70 6TF. anycolourcar Limited is authorised and regulated by the Financial Conduct Authority (FCA), FCA number: 946186.
-We act as a credit broker, not a lender, and work with a number of carefully selected credit providers who will be able to offer you finance for your purchase.
-(Written quotation available upon request).
-Whichever lender we introduce you to, we will receive commission from them (either a fixed fee or a percentage of the amount you borrow).
-This does not affect the rate you are offered or the total amount you repay.
-The lenders we work with could pay commission at different rates.
-We are committed to treating customers fairly and ensuring that any commission arrangements do not influence our recommendations.
+Genn Lane, Barnsley, S70 6TF. anycolourcar Limited is authorised and regulated by the Financial Conduct Authority, under FCA number: 946186.
+We act as a credit broker not a lender.
+We work with a number of carefully selected credit providers who may be able to offer you finance for your purchase.
+(Written Quotation available upon request).
+Whichever lender we introduce you to, we will typically receive commission from them (either a fixed fee or a fixed percentage of the amount you borrow) and this may or may not affect the total amount repayable.
+The lender will disclose this information before you enter into an agreement which only occurs with your express consent.
+The lenders we work with could pay commission at different rates and you will be notified of the amount we are paid before completion.
 All finance is subject to status and income.
 Terms and conditions apply.
 Applicants must be 18 years or over.
-We only offer finance products from our selected providers.
-This means you may be able to obtain credit on better terms elsewhere. anycolourcar Limited is registered with the Information Commissioners Office under registration number: ZA863807.
-We adhere to the principles of the General Data Protection Regulation (GDPR) to ensure your personal data is processed lawfully, fairly, and transparently.
-Specifications: The data displayed on our listings details the usual specification of the most recent model of this vehicle.
-It is not the exact data for the actual vehicle being offered for sale, and data for older models may vary slightly.
-We recommend you check the vehicle details with us before you buy.
-Please note that MPG and Electric Vehicle Range figures are based on official figures and not necessarily what the vehicle will achieve in normal conditions.
+We are only able to offer finance products from these providers.
+As we are a credit broker and have a commercial relationship with the lender, the introduction we make is not impartial, but we will make introductions in line with your needs, subject to your circumstances. anycolourcar Limited are registered with the Information Commissioners Office under registration number: ZA863807

 Address